purya-a94/purya-a94/README.md

 - 👋 Hi, I’m @purya-a94 (Poorya).
-- 🌱 I’m constantly improving myself on the frontend ecosystem with a focus on JavaScript.
+- 🌱 Lately, I've been constantly improving myself on the frontend ecosystem with a focus on JavaScript and plan to do so for the foreseeable future.
 - 💞️ I’m looking to collaborate on open-source projects to the best of my abilities.
 -	📫 How to reach me:
 			&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Email:		&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;purya.alaei@gmail.com